robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 title: Text Editor Development Update

-published: false
+showonfront: false

 ---

 First of all, let's start off with a [screenshot of what the rendering test looks like in Chrome](/images/2011/10/14/shadertest3.png).

-This is a 4MB file (UTF-32, so equivalent to 1MB of ASCII).
+This is a test in which a 4MB file (UTF-32, so equivalent to 1MB of ASCII) is loaded and rendered.
+It's able to render at 60 frames per second using requestAnimFrame(), though given that no updates are occuring this doesn't tell you much other than it's not working horribly inefficiently.

 ## Font Rendering and Text Layout in WebGL